-Whenever I tell people that I’m going to Tanzania, the usual response is something along the lines of: “Oh, but it’s alright there, isn’t it?”, insinuating something along the lines of the fact that it hasn’t endured as many horrific natural disasters, long-drawn-out conflicts or corrupt leaders as other African nations.
+When I tell people that I’m going to Tanzania, the usual response is something along the lines of: “Oh, but it’s alright there, isn’t it?”, hinting to the fact that it hasn’t endured as many natural disasters or drawn-out conflicts as other African nations.

-And this is partially true.
-Since its establishment in 1964 – when Tanganyika and Zanzibar united to form one country – Tanzania has faired rather well and avoided many of the catastrophes that have plagued its neighbours.
-And this can be partially attributed to Tanzania’s first President, Jules Nyerere.
+This is partially true.
+Since independence in 1964 – when Tanganyika and Zanzibar united to form one country – Tanzania has faired rather well and avoided many of the catastrophes that have plagued its neighbours.
+This can be partially attributed to Tanzania’s first President, Jules Nyerere.

 President Nyerere based his social and development policies on the concept of Ujamaa, a KiSwahili word meaning extended family or family-hood.
 It is most commonly distinguished by the notion that a person becomes a person through the people or the community.
-Nyerere emphasised the need for an African model of development in his blueprint, the Arusha Declaration, published in 1967.
-It reads much like the Constitution of the United States or France’s Déclaration des droits de l’homme et du citoyen, and is today known as Tanzania’s most prominent declaration of African socialism.
+Nyerere emphasised the need for an African model of development in his blueprint, the 1967 Arusha Declaration – today known as Tanzania’s most prominent declaration of African socialism.

 “It is stupid to rely on money as the major instrument of development when we know only too well that our country is poor.
 It is equally stupid, indeed it is even more stupid, for us to imagine that we shall rid ourselves of our poverty through financial assistance rather than our own financial resources… Firstly, we shall not get the money.
 There is no country in the world which is prepared to give us gifts or loans, or establish industries, to the extent that we would be able to achieve all our development targets… And even if all the prosperous nations were willing to help the needy countries, the assistance would still not suffice.”

-Nyerere was a popular President and his leadership attracted worldwide respect for his consistent emphasis upon ethical principles as the basis of practical policies.
+Nyerere was a popular president and his leadership attracted worldwide respect for his consistent emphasis on ethical principles as the basis of practical policies.
 And Tanzania made great strides in vital areas of social development under his governance: